William Dunlop (principal): Principal of the University of Glasgow

+Company of Scotland

+Dunlop invested about £1,000 in the Company of Scotland trading to Africa and the Indies and persuaded the university to invest a similar amount.
+In the autumn of 1697 the directors of the company asked him to travel to Edinburgh to provide expert advice on the establishment of an overseas trading colony.
+Along with Robert Blackwell, he was asked to investigate whether the banker William Paterson had had any involvement in the misappropriation of company funds by his business associate James Smyth.

 William Dunlop died on 8 March 1700.

 Family

 William Dunlop married Sarah Carstares (1650–1733), the daughter of Covenanter John Carstares and Janet Mure.
 Janet was a sister of Elizabeth Mure, Dunlop's mother, meaning the couple were first cousins.
 They shared a grandfather - William Mure of Glanderston.
-The couple lived in Glasgow before Dunlop's departure for Carolina in 1684, by which time they had three sons ('Jocke', 'Sandie'(Alexander), and William) and a reputation as devout Presbyterians.
+The couple lived in Glasgow before Dunlop's departure for Carolina in 1684, by which time they had three sons ('Jocke', 'Sandie' (Alexander), and William) and a reputation as devout Presbyterians.

 William Dunlop (1692–1720) was Professor of Church History at Edinburgh University from 1715 to 1720.
 Alexander Dunlop (1684–1747) was Professor of Greek at Glasgow University.

 Dunlop's brother-in-law William Carstares was an academic at the University of Edinburgh.
 He had studied at Dordrecht in the Netherlands, and Sarah Carstares spent some time in Rotterdam while Dunlop was away in Carolina.
 During this time, she looked after the three children and managed Dunlop's affairs, writing a series of detailed letters to her husband (who she often called her ‘dear[e]st Heart’).
 These are now held in the National Library of Scotland.
 Of the couple's children, Alexander Dunlop (1684–1747) became a professor of Greek at the University of Glasgow, and William 'the Younger' (1692–1720) became a professor of church history at the University of Edinburgh.